Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 maximhq/bifrost

-Step 3: Add Ollama as a Provider
+Step 3: Register Ollama

-Alternatively, register it via the API:
+Or via the API:

 curl -X POST http://localhost:8080/api/providers \